CorentinJ/TorchStream/README.md

 ## Overview
 TorchStream offers a set of tools to help you stream complex neural networks and other sequence to sequence transforms.

-Below is an example with streaming BigVGAN, a state of the art neural vocoder:
+The example below requires cloning the project and installing the demos dependencies (`uv sync --group demos`).
+It streams BigVGAN, a state of the art neural vocoder:

 ```python
 import logging